Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.09.06 - Version 5.0

 - Add keyboard shortcuts to navigate in the monthly view.
-- Add search gregorian month form.
+- Add search Gregorian month form.
 - Add tools menu duplicated in the Tray Icon.
 - Add force database optimize at next startup in tools menu
 - Add option to define the years interval for auto-generation.